astarte-platform/astarte-cluster-action/README.md

 ### Inputs

 - `astarte_chart_version`: The Helm chart version for Astarte Operator.
+Defaults to the last one in the 24.5.xx series.
-Defaults to the last one in the 23.5.xx series.
+- `astartectl_version`: The astartectl CLI version to install.
+Defaults to the last one in the 24.5.xx series.
+Advised to leave as default.
 - `astarte_version`: The Astarte version to install.
-Defaults to `1.1.1`.
+Defaults to the last one in the 1.2.xx series.
 - `astarte_realm`: The Astarte Realm that will be created with the cluster.
 Defaults to `test`.
 - `astarte_namespace`: The Kubernetes namespace where Astarte will be installed.
 Defaults to `astarte`.
-- `kind_version`: The kind version to use (default: `v0.22.0`).
+- `kind_version`: The kind version to use (default: `v0.23.0`).
 Advised to leave as default.
 - `kind_node_image`: The Docker image for the cluster nodes.
 Advised to leave as default.

 ### Outputs